-Audio meters, as well as other indicators are displayed on the wide touchscreen LCD display in Clusters which can be set up as single channels or stereo pairs, as shown in Figure 2-8.
+Audio meters, as well as other indicators are displayed on the wide touchscreen LCD display as shown in Figure 2-9.
+The Audio Mixer Controls can be set up on the Unit Config menu to affect single channels or stereo pairs.
+Note that if sources contain 8 or less channels, they will always be displayed with one channel per Audio Mixer Control and level meter.

-Figure 2-8: Audio Level Meter Screen
+Figure 2-9: Audio Mixer Screen

-- Cluster Labels: The name or input source of each Cluster is shown.
-If this designation is dark, the Cluster is not included in the mix.
-However, if the block containing the name is bright green, then the Cluster is part of the mix.
-The text of the Cluster Label may be set using the Web GUI.
+- 1. Channel Source: The name of the input source of each channel or channel pair is shown.
+If this designation is dark, the channel or channel pair is not included in the mix.
+However, if the block containing the name is bright green, then channel or channel pair is part of the mix.
+The text of the Channel Source may be set using the Web GUI.
 Refer to Chapter 4. - 2.
-Cluster Number: Above the level meters are the Cluster Numbers.
-They indicate the arbitrary sequential numbers of each Cluster in the selected source.
+Channel Numbers: The monitored channel numbers are shown.
+They are arbitrary sequential numbers of each channel in the selected source.
 They may be set using the Web GUI.
 Refer to Chapter 4. - 3.
-Speaker Assignment: The destination of each channel is shown: - Indicates the channel will be monitored from the left speaker. - Indicates the channel will be monitored from the right speaker. - Indicates the channel will be monitored from both speakers. - 4.
+Speaker Assignment: The destination of each channel is shown: - Indicates the channel will be monitored from the left speaker. - Indicates the channel will be monitored from the right speaker. - Indicates the channel will be monitored from both speakers. - Indicates that the channel contains a Dolby bitstream and it is automatically muted. - 4.
 Level Meters: A Level Meter is shown for each channel. - 5.
-Trim Dials: At the bottom of each channel pair is the round Trim Dial indicator.
-Its rotational position shows the whether the Cluster has been trimmed and relatively how much: The adjustment range is -60dB to +12dB, and the dot indicates where 0dB is located in the range.
+Audio Mixer Control Position Indicator: At the bottom of each channel or channel pair is an Audio Mixer Control.
+Its rotational position shows the whether the channel or channel pair has been trimmed and relatively how much.
+The adjustment range is -60dB to +12dB - 6.
+O dB Indicator: The dot indicates where OdB is located in the adjustment range.